Brian Shanley: Biography

-Shanley served as an instructor in philosophy at Providence College from 1988 to 1991.
+Shanley served as an instructor in philosophy at Providence from 1988 to 1991.
 He earned a doctorate in philosophy from the University of Toronto in 1994 and completed a post-doctoral fellowship at the University of Notre Dame's Center for Philosophy of Religion.

-He served as a philosophy professor at the Catholic University of America from 1994 to 2005 was a visiting professor at Emory University's Candler School of Theology in Fall 2002.
+He served as a philosophy professor at CUA from 1994 to 2005 was a visiting professor at Emory University's Candler School of Theology in Fall 2002.